mrakgr/The-Spiral-Language/readme.md

                 ) () l
 ```

-It is not actually a problem had there been only two matrices to multiply, but in recurrent nets there tend to be two.
+This is not a problem when there is only a single pair of matrices to multiply, but in recurrent nets there tends to be two pairs.
 This function is wasteful because it would not take advantage of any potential sharing in the inputs, but it also would need to write multiple times to the output.

 There is a missed fusion opportunity here.
 This one is actually much more severe than it appears at first glance.